 So we’re sending in the cavalry.

 Cultural Weekly has become a non-profit, and they need your help in their fund-raising campaign.
 Donate here.

 Each week, Cultural Weekly publishes cultural criticism and observations, poetry, and articles about dance, architecture, urban design, movies, and more.
 They have just turned Cultural Weekly into a non-profit so it can receive your tax-deductible donation and I am hoping you will consider making a generous contribution.

 I have donated $1,000 to help keep them going, because I think they make an important contribution to our cultural scene here in Los Angeles and in the world at large.
 Kenneth Patchen (famous poet) once said to those who were decrying the death of poetry: “If the poets aren’t willing to pay for it, it deserves to die.”
 Let me add another famous quote: “Everyone complains about the weather but no one does anything about it.”
 Well, we all complain about the world and the state of the arts, but here’s a chance to do something about it.
 Even a $10 or $20 donation (tax deductible) would help.
 Look, if everyone in the Los Angeles Poets & Writers Collective donated $10, we’d put them over the top.
 The Collective is not just a name, it can be a force in the community to effect change, to make an impact.
-Please won’t you join me in making a contribution to Cultural Weekly so they can continue into 2017.
+Please won’t you join me in making a contribution to Cultural Weekly so they can continue through 2017 and beyond?